“…Few have heard of it and fewer have visited it…”

 It is situated west of the village of Chunnakam, about 10 kms from Jaffna.
 There is a good road to the site with a small car park.
 The site is guarded by the Sri lankan Army.
 A fence stops you from getting close to the structures.
 You have to walk on the rough stony ground without shoes or sun protection.

 I returned to Kantharodai in August 2018.
 Now one could drive right up to the site.
 A new sign at the gate calls it Kathurugoda Ancient Vihara.
 There is a small kiosk in the car park selling soft drinks.
-You need to remove footwear or headgear to enter.
+You need to remove footwear and headgear to enter the site.
 Army personnel are still ‘guarding’ the site and the main burial site is still cordoned off.
 More square burial sites have been excavated and numbered.
 The corrugated iron shrine room is smaller.
 More houses have been built round the site.